alejanner/HiddenMarkovModels/README.md

 ### 3. Reference Genome

 Choose a default snippet or upload your own FASTA file.
+You can upload a multi-FASTA also.

 ### 4. Sequences to Classify